Qballjos/portainer_templates/README.md

 * [BalenaEther](https://www.balena.io/etcher/)
 * [Rufus](http://rufus.ie/en/)

-### Supplimental Youtube Playlist
+### Supplimental YouTube Playlist

-Below is a youtube playlist on various subjects around selfhosting.
-Some items, like the Proxmox install, have various videos on the same general subject, in case one is preferable over another, and so things can be compared.
+Below is a YouTube playlist on various subjects around selfhosting.
+Some items, like the Proxmox install, have various videos on the same general subject.
+This has been done in case one presenter is preferable over another, and so things can be compared, if needed.

 [YouTube Playlist](https://youtube.com/playlist?list=PLGk2on7ccZOMMdaljjX8jeDpWhJGPzrcs)